statisticsnorway/dapla-start-ui/README.md

 1. The application entry `/src/App.js` which handles routing and puts it all together
 2. The steps in the wizard, located in `/src/components/steps/`
-3. Any and all text content is located in `/src/enum/`
+3. Any and all text content is located in `/src/content/`
     * This means that if you wish to edit any text in the application, edit it here, **not** in the JSX anywhere else in the code

 The output JSON for the backend is stored in the applications' context, using [React Context](https://reactjs.org/docs/context.html).
 Found in `/src/context/AppContext.js`.
 This also means any input data from the user is available across the entire application, always.
 Because of this the user can go back and forth between steps in the wizard and not have their previous input lost.
+However, nothing is stored between sessions.

 ### UI Components